WilmerGuevara/Starwars-workshop/README.md

 # Starwars-Workshop

-Open html and watch the console (HTML is only as a side code to use console, you can skip if have another way to run js code)
+Open html and watch the console (HTML is only as a side code to use console in web browser, you can skip it, if you have another way to run js code)

 - First log : request full to /films